jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 The relationship between the first two prices is intuitive: heating oil is a more finished product and its price reflects both the cost of the raw input commodity, crude oil, as well as the costs of processing.
 Homes aren't heated with crude oil directly.

 The price per kWh of natural gas heating seems shockingly low compared to heating oil, cheaper by a factor of ~9x.
 By contrast, the EIA estimates that oil-heating homes costs about [2.5x the cost](https://www.eia.gov/outlooks/steo/report/winterfuels.php) of gas-heating homes.
 What is likely happening there is that the heating oil price, being a finished product that is relatively cheap and easy to transport, likely represents a price that is close to that paid by retail customers.
 Natural gas commodity trading levels, by contrast, is the price of a product that is far away from end customers.
 Natural gas is difficult and costly to store and transport, and as such the residential price is often [multiples of the traded price](https://www.eia.gov/todayinenergy/detail.php?id=20272).

+### Wrap

+Plutonium isn't yet available in every corner drug store, but multiplication and dimensional analysis is readily available to help make sense of a lot of energy numbers floating around.
+Safe travels!